keisukeirie/Amazon_review_helpfulness_prediction/README.md

 -------------------------

 ## Findings:

+### Preprocessing:
+- meta data (product information) contains many important features like product rankings and product price.
+  * prediction results using model with meta data information outperformed model without meta data by around 4 to 5%.

+- tfidf terms.
+They are important features for my prediction model.
+  * I created models with top 100 tfidf terms, top 500 tfidf terms and 1000 tfidf terms as features.
+  * the model with 1000 tfidf term features had much better prediction results than other two models.

+### Results:
 - Random Forest model tends to have high accuracy in predicting not helpful reviews compare to highly helpful reviews.
 - Even though overall accuracies of xgboost and random forest model are about the same, xgboost model predicted highly helpful reviews 4% more than random forest model with good amount of parameter optimization.
 - important features from XGBoost model tell us that: